controlflow/intellij-postfix/README.md

 See [more examples](examples.md).

+#### Current state

+This plugin became a [core part of IntelliJ IDEA 13.1 experience](http://blog.jetbrains.com/idea/2014/03/postfix-completion/)!
+Source code is no longer maintained here.

 #### Download

-Plugin currently is under development.
-Pre-release versions are available for download in [IntelliJ IDEA plugin repository](http://plugins.jetbrains.com/plugin/7342).
+Latest builds for IDEA 13 is available for download in [IntelliJ IDEA plugin repository](http://plugins.jetbrains.com/plugin/7342).
 To install into IDEA simply go *Preferences* – *Plugins* – *Browse repositories...* and search for *"postfix"*.

-#### Version

-Currently plugin tested and works well with IDEA 13 CE (since first preview build v130.754), but you can easily build it against IDEA 12 SDK.
-When main development phase will be finished, I'll investigate ability to work in IDEA 12 and lower the required version if possible.

 #### Features